UK looks to Denmark to shake up immigration system

 The Home Secretary sent officials to the country last month to study the policies, which are seen as some of the toughest in Europe.

-Shabana Mahmood is set to announce a shake-up of Britain’s immigration rules with reforms modelled on the Danish system, it is understood.
+Shabana Mahmood is set to announce a major shake-up of Britain’s immigration rules in the coming weeks with changes modelled on the Danish system, it is understood.

 The Home Secretary dispatched officials to the country last month to study its border control and asylum policies, which are seen as some of the toughest in Europe.